BRYAN PARK ACTIVITIES

 Bryan Park has a rich abundance of wildlife: birds, small mammals, amphibians, aquatic life, and the occasional snake.
 Keep your eyes and ears open!

 The Park has a wide variety of trees and thick woods.

 Nature Preserve, and Nature Center

 Bryan Park has a Nature Preserve, west of Shelter # 1, with a Nature Center, where you will see many types of native plants, a many species of pollinator insects, and many species of birds, bugs and reptiles.
 It is isolated from the rest of the park by the Park’s ponds, the Jordans’ Branch stream valley, and deep woods.
 It is a peaceful oasis where nature reigns.
 Please respect the quiet and do not disturb the wildlife.
 Keep your dog on its leash!
 Throughout Bryan Park, follow the brown signs to the Nature Center.

 The Virginia Master Naturalists (Riverine Chapter)

-The Virginia Master Naturalists have been working there for years to fill it with native plants, both beautiful and essential for reestablishing the natural balance of feeding, mating and nesting.
-Most of the garden has interpretive signage, and there is a Nature trail that winds thru the woods, the foundation of what we hope will be a self-guided tour of trees and plants in the woods, and a lesson in the life of the forest life-cycle: growth, competition and cooperation, decay and regeneration.
+The Virginia Master Naturalists have been working in the Nature Preserve for years to fill it with native plants, both beautiful and essential for reestablishing the natural balance of feeding, mating and nesting.
+Most of the garden has interpretive signage, and there is a Nature trail that winds through the woods, the foundation of what we hope will be a self-guided tour of trees and plants in the woods providing and a lesson in the life of the forest life-cycle: growth, competition and cooperation, decay and regeneration.